Navid200/xDrip/docs/Ascending-volume-profile.md

 <br/>

 The following table summarizes the behavior of the ascending volume profile based on the settings.
-The "Delay Ascending Volume" setting is only available if you are using the xDrip release of December 1, 2021 or after.
-If not, it's like the setting is always enabled.

 | Intended behavior | Vibrate on alert | Delay Ascending Volume | Sound | Vibration | Volume trend |
 |:-----------------:|:----------------:|:----------------------:|:-----:|:---------:|:------------:|